reaktivity/nukleus-http.spec/src/main/scripts/org/reaktivity/specification/nukleus/http/streams/rfc7230/README.md

 - response.with.content.length.and.end.late.target.window (client only)
   - covered by message.format/response.with.content.length (probably, depending on timing)
 - response.with.fragmented.content.flow.controlled
-  - use low-level response.fragmented.with.content.length with high-level message.format/response.with.content.length with server initial window property (done)
+  - use low-level response.fragmented.with.content.length with high-level message.format/response.with.content.length with server initial window property